bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 ## Heads-Up

-* Next week you'll introduce object-oriented programming.
+* Next week you'll introduce object-oriented programming (OOP).
 You'll cover test-driven development (TDD), ES6 classes, and [Jest](https://jestjs.io/) for mocking and testing.

-* Warn your students that this next module is very concept-heavy!
+* Warn students that the next module is very concept-heavy!
 Object-oriented programming can be difficult at first, but understanding it is crucial in becoming employer-competitive.
 Although writing tests before code might feel counterintuitive, this approach can help developers plan and break down their apps into more manageable chunks.
 Reassure students that they aren't alone in struggling with this topic; it's perfectly normal to feel a little lost at first.

 * Likewise, don't feel discouraged if your students don't immediately understand object-oriented programming, even after you've tried to explain it.
 It takes time to fully grasp the concept, so keep encouraging your students and reassuring them that they'll understand it with time and practice!
 If you're comfortable doing so, share your own experiences or struggles learning and working with OOP.

 ## Resources

+The following resources can help you prepare for this week's classes:

 * [Node.js documentation on fs](https://nodejs.org/api/fs.html)